hapax/hapax.github.io/assets/chandra.md

 Orbits also have finite occupancy.
 Part of the definition of a planet is that it "clears its neighbourhood" of any interlopers.
-(Sic transit gloria Pluto.)
+(*Sic transit gloria Pluto.*)
 Electrons automatically clear their orbitals by the *Pauli exclusion principle*, a point we will return to below.

 But that's where the resemblance ends.
-The solar system is classical, and planets can orbit the sun at any old radius.
+The solar system is classical, and planets can orbit the sun at any old radius they like.
-In contrast, the atom is quantum, and the orbitals are strictly *quantised*.
+In contrast, an atom obeys quantum mechanics, and the orbits are *quantised*: they only exist at certain distances from the nucleus.
-Within any given distance from the nucleus, there are only a finite number of allowed orbital radii.
 Quantisation has tremendous consequences for atomic physics, hence chemistry, hence life itself.
-We're made out of exploded stars, sure, but just as cool is the fact that we're made using quantum mechanics.
+We're made out of exploded stars, sure, but we're also made from quantum mechanics.

-But explod
-We wll see that quantisation, combined with grv
+Life is the ejecta of old stars.
 Using quantisation and dimensional analysis, we will show called the *Chandrasekhar limit*, after the Nobel-winning astrophysicist [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar).